okrad/svelte-progressbar/README.md

 ```

-* style: can be "standard" (default), "thin" or "radial"
+* style: can be "standard" (default), "thin", "radial" or "semicircle"
 * width: determines the width of the whole component
 * height: determines the height of the svg viewbox.
 If not specified, it defaults to the 14% of the viewbox width for standard progressbars, 1% of the viewbox width for thin progressbars, and to the 100% of the viewbox width for radial ones.
 * thickness: used only for radial progress bars.
 It determines the thickness of the bar as a unitless number between 0 and 50 (corresponding to the ray of the circle).